Universal communication part I: modulo additive channels: Discussion and extensions

 \subsubsection{Possible enhancements of the IFB class}

-In this section several possible extensions in terms of complexity are considered.
-While there are reasons for such extensions, in \selector{our}{my} opinion, due to the convergence rate issues (Section~\ref{sec:ma_univ_redundancy}) the right direction would be to simplify rather than enrich the comparison class.

 Since the reference system enjoys the advantage of being designed for the specific noise sequence, this advantage is compensated by imposing some restrictions on the reference system, which are not imposed on the universal system.
 This is similar to what is done in universal source coding and universal prediction, when the comparison class is too rich.
 The definition of $\Cifb$ limits the reference system in several factors, where the universal system is not restricted.
 Namely its complexity, the use of feedback, common randomness and rate adaptivity.
-Relaxing any of these factors, may generate a higher value of the target rate (an alternative to $\Cifb$) which is still universally attainable.
-Some potential variations are given below: \begin{enumerate} \item Randomness: allowing the reference system the use of common randomness. \item Rate adaptivity: allowing rate adaptivity in various levels.
-Error detection can be considered a very basic level of adaptivity. \item Complexity: definition of the encoder/decoder as finite state machines rather than block encoders/decoders. \item Feedback: allowing the use of (a possibly limited amount of) feedback for the reference system. \end{enumerate}
+Relaxing any of these factors, may generate a higher value of the target rate as an alternative to $\Cifb$, which may still be universally attainable. \onlyphd{While there are reasons to consider such extensions, in \selector{our}{my} opinion, due to the convergence rate issues (Section~\ref{sec:ma_univ_redundancy}) the right direction would be to simplify rather than enrich the comparison class.}

+Some potential variations are given below: \begin{enumerate}[(a)] \item Randomness: allowing the reference system the use of common randomness. \item Rate adaptivity: allowing rate adaptivity in various levels.
+Error detection and \textit{automatic repeat request} (ARQ) can be considered a very basic level of adaptivity. \item Complexity: definition of the encoder/decoder as finite state machines rather than block encoders/decoders. \item Feedback: allowing the use of (a possibly limited amount of) feedback for the reference system. \end{enumerate}